IMF no longer expects UK recession this year - KTVZ

 London (CNN) — The United Kingdom will not, after all, be the worst-performing rich economy this year, the International Monetary Fund (IMF) said Tuesday, announcing a major revision to its previous gloomy forecast.

-The Paris-based organization said it now expects the UK economy to grow 0.4% in 2023, upgrading its April forecast by a whopping 0.7 percentage points.
+The Washington-based organization said it now expects the UK economy to grow 0.4% in 2023, upgrading its April forecast by a whopping 0.7 percentage points.

 The forecast reflected “higher-than-expected” resilience in demand helped by strong wage growth, improved confidence and falling energy prices, the IMF added.